vgoradia/resume-nlp-analyzer/README.md

 - Python
 - spaCy
 ## How It Works
-The system processes raw text input and extracts linguistic features such as sentence length, word frequency, and keyword relevance.
+The system processes raw text input and extracts linguistic features such as sentence length, word frequency, and keywords.
 These metrics are compiled into a structured analysis report.
 ## Future Improvements
 - Machine learning-based scoring model
 - Web-based interface